lyx12311/GPgyro/README.md

 # gpgyro
 This is an example code to calculate the gyrochronology age for a star using its temperature and rotation period measurements.
+Orginal paper: https://ui.adsabs.harvard.edu/abs/2023arXiv231014990L/abstract.

 ## Installation/Setup
 ```